András Herczeg

-András Herczeg (born 11 July 1956) is a Hungarian football manager and former player, who is currently the manager of Debreceni VSC.
+András Herczeg (born 11 July 1956) is a Hungarian football manager and former player, who is the manager of Debreceni VSC.
 He worked as the manager of the Debreceni VSC between 2007 and 2010.
-He led his team to the groups stages of the Champions League 2009–10 season and to the group stages of the Europa League 2010-11 season.
+He led his team to the group stages of the Champions League 2009–10 season and to the group stages of the 2010–11 Europa League season.
 His team reached their zenith by beating Sampdoria 2–0 at the Puskás Ferenc Stadium in 2010.